FRIENDS GUI: A graphical user interface for data collection and visualization of vaping behavior from a passive vaping monitor: OVERVIEW

 Data collection is initialized by the “Start Data Collection” button, which clears the device’s flash memory and synchronizes its real-time clock with the host system.
 Users may also perform independent flash memory erasure (“Erase Flash”) or time synchronization (“Set Time”).
 The “Read Time” button displays the internal clock for verification purposes.

-Data extraction begins by selecting “Read Data,” which initiates serial communication with the FRIENDS device.
-The device transmits 16-character hexadecimal records containing event type and timing, which are converted to extended POSIX timestamps (adjusted for local time), event labelled and saved as a formatted text file (figure \ref{fig:fig1}d).
+Data extraction begins by selecting “Read Data”, which initiates serial communication with the FRIENDS device.
+The device transmits 16-character hexadecimal records containing event type and timing, which are converted to extended POSIX timestamps (adjusted for local time), labelled by event type, and saved as a formatted text file (Figure \ref{fig:fig1}d).

 Data conversion runs automatically after extraction or can be triggered manually via the “File Conversion” button.
 Users may also access data using any open-source serial terminal emulator.
-Data conversion involves two steps: one, translating extended POSIX timestamps to human-readable time, and two, calculating event durations (figure \ref{fig:fig1}(d-f)).
+Raw data from the FRIENDS device, saved in the text file, undergoes a multi-stage validation and cleaning process during pre-processing.